fcelda/nsec5-draft/nsec5.md

 * Existence of closest provable encloser example.org

-* Non-existence of next closer d.example.org
+* Non-existence of next closer d.example.org  [THIS NEEDS TO BE REWORDED! d.ex.com exists by is unsigned!!!]

 * Opt-out bit is set in the closest provable encloser NSEC5 record

 To do this, the server returns:

     ;; ->>HEADER<<- opcode: QUERY; status: NOERROR; id: 45866

     ;; QUESTION SECTION:
     ;; foo.d.example.org.
 IN A

     ;; AUTHORITY SECTION:
     d.example.org.
 3600  IN NS      ns1.d.example.org.

-* This is an NSEC5PROOF RR for example.com.
+This is an NSEC5PROOF RR for example.com.
+It's RDATA is the NSEC5 proof corresponding to example.com.
 Per {{precompute}}, this NSEC5PROOF RR may be precomputed.

     example.org.
 86400 IN NSEC5PROOF      48566 AjwsPCJZ8zH/D0Tr

-* This is a signed NSEC5 RR "matching" example.org.
-This NSEC5 RR has its owner name equal to the NSEC5 hash of example.org.
-NSEC5 RR are always precomputed.
+This is a signed NSEC5 RR "matching" example.org.
+This NSEC5 RR has its owner name equal to the NSEC5 hash of example.org which is 0O49PI.
+NSEC5 RR are   precomputed.

     0o49pi.example.org.
-86400       IN      NSEC5   48566 0 BAPROH NS SOA RRSIG DNSKEY NSEC5KEY
+86400 IN NSEC5   48566 0 BAPROH (
+                NS SOA RRSIG DNSKEY NSEC5KEY)

     0o49pi.example.org.
-86400       IN      RRSIG   NSEC5 16 3 86400 20170412034216 20170313034216 5137 example.org.
-4HT1uj1YlMzO
+86400 IN RRSIG   NSEC5 16 3 86400 (
+                20170412034216 20170313034216 5137 example.org.
+4HT1uj1YlMzO)

-* This is an NSEC5PROOF RR for d.example.org.
-This
-NSEC5PROOF RR must be computed on-the-fly.
+This is an NSEC5PROOF RR for d.example.org.
+It's RDATA is the NSEC5 proof corresponding to d.example.org.
+This NSEC5PROOF RR is computed on the fly.

     d.example.org.
 86400   IN      NSEC5PROOF      48566 A9FpmeH79q7g6VNW

-* This is a signed  NSEC5 RR "covering" d.example.org with its Opt-out bit set.
+This is a signed NSEC5 RR "covering" d.example.org with its Opt-out bit set (see the "1" after the key ID 48566).
-The NSEC5 hash of d.example.org, which is BLE8LR,
-sorts in canonical order between the
-"covering" NSEC5 RR's Owner Name and Next Hashed Owner Name.
+The NSEC5 hash of d.example.org (which is BLE8LR) sorts in canonical order between the "covering" NSEC5 RR's Owner Name (BAPROH) and Next Hashed Owner Name (JQBMG4).

     baproh.example.org.
 86400 IN NSEC5   48566 1 JQBMG4 A TXT RRSIG

     baproh.example.org.
-86400 IN      RRSIG   NSEC5 16 3 86400 20170412024301 20170313024301 5137 example.org. fjTcoRKgdML1
+86400 IN RRSIG   NSEC5 16 3 86400 (
+                20170412024301 20170313024301 5137 example.org. fjTcoRKgdML1)

 ## Wildcard Example

-\[Sharon is not sure this is correct.
-Please check my work!]

 Consider a query for a type TXT record for foo.a.example.org.